Key dates in the House impeachment inquiry into Trump

 JULY 25

-Trump has a second phone call with Zelenskiy, now president, during which he solicits Zelenskiy’s help in gathering potentially damaging information about his principal Democratic rival, former Vice President Joe Biden.
+Trump has a second phone call with now-President Zelenskiy during which he solicits Zelenskiy’s help in gathering potentially damaging information about his principal Democratic rival, former Vice President Joe Biden.

-That night, a staff member at the White House Office of Management and Budget signs a document that officially puts military aid for Ukraine on hold.
+That night, a staff member at the White House Office of Management and Budget signed a document that officially put military aid for Ukraine on hold.

 BETWEEN JULY 25 AND AUG.
 12